message/iata/TN.md

 - passengers younger than 12 years;
 - passengers with a COVID-19 vaccination certificate showing they were fully vaccinated.
 The vaccination certificate must have a QR code or be issued by a Ministry of Health;
 - passengers with a COVID-19 recovery certificate.
 The passenger must have tested positive at least 6 weeks before arrival.
 2. Passengers entering or transiting through Tunisia must have a negative COVID-19 RT-PCR test result issued at most 72 hours before departure from the first embarkation point.
-The test result must have a QR code and must be in Arabic, English or French.
+The test result must have a QR code or be issued by a Ministry of Health and must be in Arabic, English or French.
 - This does not apply to:
 - passengers younger than 12 years;
 - until 2 July 2021, passengers with a COVID-19 vaccination certificate showing they were fully vaccinated.
 The vaccination certificate must have a QR code or be issued by a Ministry of Health;